strangerstudios/pmpro-member-directory/readme.txt

 * BUG FIX: Fixed an issue where pretty permalinks would not work on subfolder WordPress installs. #168 (@kimcoleman)
 * REFACTOR: Cleaned up plugin files and WPCS fixes. #169 (@kimcoleman)
 * DEPRECATED: Deprecated the `pmpro_member_directory_fields` filter.
 Use `pmpro_member_directory_elements` instead. #169 (@kimcoleman)
-* DEPREACTED: Marked billing addresses as deprecated.
-Directory addressses should be stored separately from billing addresses as they may not be the same. #173 (@dparker1005)
+* DEPRECATED: Marked billing addresses as deprecated.
+Directory addresses should be stored separately from billing addresses as they may not be the same. #173 (@dparker1005)

 = 1.2.6 - 2024-02-19 =
 * SECURITY: Improved security around shortcode attributes to prevent SQL injection.